 Councils begin with the Plenary Session, an opening period where the Chair facilitates a number of special procedures.
 The goal of the Plenary Session is to prepare the Council for the remainder of the conference and determine essential Council components.

 BEFORE FORMAL PROCEEDINGS

-At the scheduled start time, the Chair will bang the gavel and ask all delegates to take their seats, beginning the Plenary Session.
-First, the Chair allows delegates to introduce themselves informally.
-The Chair then facilitates the election of the Vice Chair, Rapporteur, and Parliamentarian (see Pages 6-7).
+At the scheduled start time, the Chair will bang the gavel and ask delegates to take their seats, beginning the Plenary Session.
+The Chair asks delegates to introduce themselves.

 FORMAL PROCEEDINGS OF THE PLENARY SESSION